 Remain with the student while immediately seeking help

 Train students to understand their mental health and to look out for their peers.
 They should understand that notifying adults about concerning behavior is the right thing to do.
 Conduct age-appropriate student training so they can respond appropriately and seek help when necessary.

-For elementary students, train on:
+Help elementary students learn:

 Empathy and how to be a good friend